ucberkeley/moocchat/README_FOR_APP.md

 ```

 to verify that there is no bug introduced
-0. Then do pull request
+0. Then do pull request on your rebased branch

-## To deploy on Heroku for your own staging:
+## To deploy on Heroku for your own testing:

 0. First time: `heroku app:create pick-some-app-name`
 0. First time: `heroku labs:enable websockets` to enable websockets for chat app